icasdri/tuhi/doc.md

 To restore a note from the Trash, in a similar fashion, make a new `Note Content` with `packaged_data` copied from the deleted version (remember, it was copied from the non-deleted version), but with `deleted` set to 0.

 To permanently delete a note, make a new `Note Content`, with `deleted` set to 2 (the *permanent deletion request*).
-Addidionally, delete (as in drop from the database, `rm` from the filesystem, etc.) all other `Note Content`s (this is the *permanent* part).
-Then, after syncing the *permanent deletion request* with the server (*see [Syncing](#syncing) for details*), that may be deleted as well -- the server will take care of propogating to other clients from there.
+Additionally, delete (as in drop from the database, `rm` from the filesystem, etc.) all other `Note Content`s (this is the *permanent* part).
+Then, after syncing the *permanent deletion request* with the server (*see [Syncing](#syncing) for details*), that may be deleted as well -- the server will take care of propagating to other clients from there.
 If a client has a *permanent deletion request* synced in, it may be desirable (and is mandated for encrypted notes) to confirm with the user that he/she has indeed permanently deleted it in order to prevent a sort of Denial of Service attack resulting in data loss.

 See that `Note`s and `Note Content`s are **immutable**.
 That is, once they're created, their contents (i.e. their field values) never change.
 Ever.
 Immutability guarantees that once entities are synced, they're synced for good and neither client nor server needs to worry about them again.